8 Best Home Warranty Companies of 2023

 - A name change in the company due to previous service issues.

 - Air-conditioning window units, humidifiers, non-ducted wall units, and commercial grade equipment are not covered.

 - For eligibility, heating system should not exceed a 5-ton capacity; anything over will be a commercial unit and will not be covered.

 - Electrical system coverage is capped at $500 for access, diagnostics, and repairs or replacements per contract term.

 How We Decided & Picked the Best Home Warranty Companies

 When it comes to home warranty companies, there aren’t that many discounts available to customers.

-Still, to narrow down our list of the best home warranty companies, we usually included a company that offered some sort of discount that made it worth purchasing the policy.
+Still, to narrow down our list of the best home warranty companies, we usually included a company that offered a discount that made it worth purchasing the policy.